Forbidden Planet: Plot

-Adams erects a force field fence around the starship, but the intruder easily passes through and murders Chief Engineer Quinn.
+Adams erects a force field fence around the starship, but the unseen intruder easily passes through and brutally murders Chief Engineer Quinn, who was repairing the damaged communications equipment.
 Morbius warns Adams of his premonition of further deadly attacks.
-That night, the invisible intruder returns, outlined by the force field energy as the ship's multiple blasters fire at it, with no effect.
+That night, the intruder is detected approaching.
+Its outline and features become visible when it enters the force field and blasters are fired at it, to little effect.
 The thing kills Farman and two other crewmen.
 When Morbius is awakened by Altaira's screams, the creature suddenly vanishes.

 Adams tries to persuade Altaira to leave.
-Ostrow sneaks away and uses the Krell intellect enhancer and is fatally injured.
-Before dying, he informs Adams that the Krell machine can create anything by mere thought, but the Krell forgot one thing: "monsters from the id".
-The machine gave the Krell’s subconscious desires free rein with unlimited power, causing their extinction.
-Adams states that Morbius's enhanced subconscious had the machine create the thing that both killed the original expedition members and attacked his crewmen.
-Morbius refuses to believe him.
+Ostrow sneaks away and uses the Krell intellect enhancer, but is fatally injured.
+Before dying, he informs Adams that the underground machine's purpose was to create anything by mere thought, anywhere on the planet.
+However, he tells Adams the Krell forgot one thing: "Monsters from the id."
+The machine gave the Krell's own subconscious desires free rein with unlimited power, causing their own extinction.
+Adams deduces that Morbius's subconscious created the thing that both killed the original expedition members and attacked his crewmen; Morbius refuses to believe him.

-Altaira tells Morbius she is leaving with Adams.
-Robby detects the creature approaching from the southwest.
-Morbius commands Robby to kill it, but the robot knows it is Morbius and shuts down.
-Adams, Altaira, and Morbius hide in the Krell lab, but the creature melts its way through the thick doors.
-Morbius accepts the truth, confronts and disowns his other self, and the Id monster vanishes, leaving Morbius fatally injured.
-Before he dies, he has Adams activate a planetary self-destruct system, warning them they must be far away in deep space.
-At a safe distance, Adams, Altaira, Robby, and the surviving crew watch the obliteration of Altair IV.
-Adams reassures Altaira that in about a million years, the human race will become like the Krell, and these events will remind them they are, after all, not God.
-They embrace as the C-57D heads back to Earth.
+Altaira tells Morbius that she is leaving Altair IV with Adams.
+Robby detects the creature approaching; Morbius commands Robby to kill it, but the robot knows it is Morbius and shuts down, being programmed to never kill a human.
+Adams, Altaira, and Morbius hide in the Krell laboratory, but the creature melts its way through the thick doors.
+Morbius finally accepts the truth and confronts and disowns his other self, but is fatally injured by the creature as it vanishes.
+Before he dies, he has Adams activate a planetary self-destruct system, warning them to be far away in deep space.
+At a safe distance, Adams, Altaira, Robby, and the surviving crew witness the obliteration of Altair IV.
+Adams reassures Altaira that in about a million years, the human race will stand where the Krell did.
+They embrace as C-57D heads back to Earth.